Central Asia Group Tour 2025-2027

 Arrive in Almaty.
 Our driver will meet you and take you to the hotel.
 Check in at 14:00.
 Free time.
 Overnight at the hotel.

 Breakfast.
 Depart Bishkek at 09:00.
-The first stop will be Burana Tower, which was part of the ancient city of Balasagun (11th to 13th centuries) and is now a UNESCO World Heritage Site.
+The first stop will be Burana Tower, which was part of the ancient city of Balasagun (11th to 13th centuries).
 Next on the agenda will be experiencing a Kyrgyz national horse game called “Ulak Tartysh” (goat pulling).
 Ulak Tartysh (also known as Kok Boru) is a fight between two teams of horse riders for a goat carcass.
 Transfer to Don Aryk village and have lunch at the home of a local Kyrgyz family.
 After lunch, watch a demonstration of yurt construction and even take part if you wish.
 Local Kyrgyz women will explain the meaning and use of each part of the yurt.
-Transfer to Bishkek airport (110 km, ~1h 30 min) to take flight HY780 to Tashkent, which departs at 18:10 and arrives at 18:30 (1h 20 min).
+Transfer to Bishkek airport (110 km, ~1h 30 min) to take flight to Tashkent, which arrives in the evening (1h 20 min).
 Transfer to the hotel for overnight.

 Breakfast.
-At 09:00, transfer to the Uzbekistan-Tajikistan border station, Jartepa (50 km, 1 h).
-Go through customs and passport control on both sides, and meet your local Tajik guide and driver to drive to the Seven Lakes (80 km, ~2 h).
+At 9 am transfer to the Uzbekistan-Tajikistan border point, Jartepa (50 km, 1 h).
+Upon arrival at the customs and passport control on both sides, kindly proceed to the exit of the border control area.
+At that point, our guide/driver will be waiting for you.
+Meet your local Tajik guide and driver to drive to the Seven Lakes (80 km, ~2 h).
 These lakes are located in the western part of the Fann Mountains.
 Each lake has its own color, varying from calming turquoise to mesmerizing purple.
-Have lunch at the guest house next to the 4th lake, where you’ll also stay overnight.
+Have lunch at the guest house next to the 4th lake.
+Those who would like to enjoy the view from the 7th lake there is an opportunity to have a hiking tour from the 6th lake up to the 7th lake.
+In the late afternoon transfer to the hotel in Penjikent.
+Check in and overnight.

 Breakfast.
 At 09:00, start exploring the Old City of Bukhara.
-Highlights of the walking tour will include: the Lyabi Hauz Ensemble, Magoki-Attori Mosque, Chor-Minor Madrasa, Kalyan Minaret, Kalyan Mosque, Miri-Arab Madrasa, Ulugbek and Abdulazizkhan Madrasas, Ark Fortress, Bolo-Khauz Mosque, Ismail Samani and Chashma-Ayub Mausoleums, and various trading domes.
+Highlights of the walking tour will include: the Lyabi Hauz Ensemble, Chor-Minor Madrasa, Kalyan Minaret, Miri-Arab Madrasa, Ulugbek and Abdulazizkhan Madrasas, Ark Fortress, Ismail Samani and Chashma-Ayub Mausoleums, and various trading domes.
 Free time from 15:00 until the National Show at Nadir Divan-begi Madrasa, which starts at 18:00.
 Overnight at the hotel.

 Breakfast and hotel check out (the hotel will store your luggage safely for the day).
 Spend the morning at the UNESCO World Heritage Site of Ichan-Kala Fortress.
 Highlights of the morning walking tour include the Mukhammad Amin Khan Madrasa, Mukhammad Rahimkhan Madrasa, Kalta Minor, Juma Mosque, Tash-Khovli Palace, Pakhlavan Makhmud Mausoleum, and Minaret of Islom Khodja.
-In the evening, there will be a masterclass on cooking tukhumbarak (egg dumplings, characteristic of Khivan cuisine).
 Farewell dinner.
-Transfer to Urgench Airport at 20:30 (30 km, 35 min).
-Your flight to Tashkent departs at 22:05 and arrives at 23:25 (1,093 km, 1 h 40 min).
-Transfer to the hotel in Tashkent for overnight.
+Transfer to Urgench Airport (30 km, 35 min).
+Get on the flight to Tashkent (1,093 km, 1 h 40 min).
+Upon arrival in Tashkent transfer to the hotel for overnight.

 Check-out from the hotel at noon.
 Free time until transfer to Tashkent International Airport.
 Departure.
-End of the tour.
+End of Central Asia group tour.

 Dates & prices